apache/jena-site/source/documentation/io/rdf-output.md

 ### Ways to write a dataset

-The prefered style is to use `RDFDataMgr`:
+The preferred style is to use `RDFDataMgr`:

     Dataset ds = .... ;
     // Write as TriG